- How Long Do You Keep Animals?

-Unfortunately SJRAS & CCSPCA can not offer this option to the public.
+Unfortunately SJRAS can not offer this option to the public.
 You will need to contact a veterinarian to have your pet put down.

-The SPCA also offers the option of disposing of your pets remains, or cremation service.
-You may call ahead or inquire at the time of euthanasia, or find the information here on our website.
+SJRAS DOES offer the option of disposing of your pets remains, or cremation service.
+You may call ahead for info, or find the information here on our website.

 3. Who gets spayed and who gets neutered?
 Does it make a difference how I say it?

 The term spay is used for females only, and males are neutered.
 But it gets a little tricky here - neuter can also be used when referring to a female.
 Basically "neuter" covers everyone, and "spay" covers only females.

 4. Why is the adoption fee so high to adopt a homeless pet?

 We supply for each animal: vaccine, heartworm tests (for dogs), dewormer, microchips, ID tags, food, and we have to pay the vet who performs the spay/neuter surgeries on each pet when it gets adopted.
 The adoption fees cover only a portion of the cost of these items, not to mention heating, electricity, disinfectant, water, and the numerous other items the animals need while they are in our care.